Backflow Preventer: A device that allows water to go through it in one direction, but prevents it from going backwards in the opposite direction.

 - Is this a commercial or a single family residential site?

 - Commercial: (This includes ANY business property, including apartment complexes and condominiums.)
 Use a Reduced Pressure Type Backflow Preventer.
 This is the industry standard.
-For commercial projects you don’t take chances, you use a Reduced Pressure Type because it provides the highest level of protection.
+For commercial projects you don’t take chances.
+A Reduced Pressure Type provides the highest level of protection.
 If something goes wrong a commercial property owner is likely to be held to a very high standard.
 An hour of your attorney’s time in court costs you more than any backflow preventer!

 - Single Family Residential: Continue to the next question.

-- Do you plan to use fertigation, apply fertilizer, pesticides (such as for insect control), or apply anything other than pure water using your irrigation system?
+- Do you plan to use fertigation (fertilizer injected into the irrigation water), apply fertilizer, pesticides (such as for insect control), or apply anything other than pure water using your irrigation system?
 This includes products labeled as “organic”, “natural”, and “safe”.
 This also includes the “safe” mosquito control products applied by misters and sprinklers.
 Remember all these products are concentrated in the irrigation system water, so while they may be safe when dispersed into the air, they can be much more dangerous when concentrated in the water in the pipes.

 - Yes: Use a Reduced Pressure Type Backflow Preventer.